Alfonso Rivas Preview, Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 13th in MLB with a collective 8.9 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings compiled by the Brewers pitching staff ranks 13th in MLB.

-- The Brewers' 3.97 team ERA ranks 10th among all MLB pitching staffs.
+- The Brewers have a 3.98 team ERA that ranks 10th among all league pitching staffs.

-- The righty's most recent time out came on Wednesday against the Chicago Cubs, when he tossed seven innings, surrendering one earned run while allowing eight hits.
+- In his most recent time out on Wednesday against the Chicago Cubs, the righty tossed six innings, giving up two earned runs while surrendering two hits.

+- The 30-year-old has an ERA of 2.70, with 11 strikeouts per nine innings, in seven games this season.
+Opponents have a .167 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.